Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Miami's games this season have gone over 61 points five of nine times.
+- Miami has combined with its opponents to score more than 61 points in five of nine games this season.

-- So far this season, 33.3% of Florida State's games (3/9) have had more combined points than Saturday's over/under of 61.
+- In 33.3% of Florida State's games this season (3/9), the teams combined to score more than Saturday's total of 61.

-- This season, the two teams have combined to average 61 points per game, which is the same threshold as Saturday's over/under.
+- The two teams combine to average 61 points per game, an amount equal to the over/under in this contest.

-- This contest's over/under is 3.6 points more than the 57.4 these two squads combine to surrender per game this season.
+- These two squads combine to allow 57.4 points per game, 3.6 fewer than this contest's over/under.

-- The Hurricanes and their opponents score an average of 59.4 points per game, 1.6 fewer than Saturday's total.
+- The average total in Hurricanes games this season is 59.4, 1.6 points fewer than Saturday's total of 61 .

 - In 2021, games involving the Seminoles have averaged a total of 57.1 points, 3.9 fewer than this game's set over/under.